aarondls/motor-position-control/README.md

 This portion shows the AS5047P magnetic position sensor, but the instructions generalize for any ABI capable encoder.

-ABI was chosen over SPI since a single ODrive board can easily work with two encoders over ABI, allowing for an easier extension to two motors in the future compared to SPI.
+For this guide, ABI was chosen over SPI since it is easy to get started with and straightforward to expand to two encoders.
 Each motor terminal also has its own set of terminals needed for ABI.
+If you prefer another interface such as SPI, you could look over the ODrive encoder page for guidance on that.

-The index signal is then used to avoid having to calibrate everytime the ODrive starts up.
+The index signal of the encoder is then used to avoid having to calibrate everytime the ODrive starts up.
 This is one advantage of absolute position encoders.

-To prepare the encoder, first solder the included header pins.
+To prepare the AS5047P evaluation board, first solder the included header pins.
 Then, short the correct pins for either 5V or 3.3V usage.
 Note which one you selected, as this would be important later on when connecting to the ODrive.

 I shorted mine by soldering the pads together to keep the form factor thin, but the encoder also comes with a jumper device that plugs onto the presoldered header.